SillyTavern/SillyTavern-Docs/Usage/ST Reverse Proxy Guide.md

 22. Wait a few minutes, then open your domain page you made for ST. At the end of it, you should be able to open SillyTavern from anywhere you go just with one URL and one account.
     !!! info Tip
-    If nothing still happens, check the container logs for Traefik for any possible errors.
+    If nothing happens after several minutes, check the container logs for Traefik for any possible errors.
     !!!
 23. Enjoy! :D